Ayvakit FDA Approval History

 Generic name: avapritinib

 Dosage form: Tablets

 Company: Blueprint Medicines Corporation

 Treatment for: Gastrointestinal Stromal Tumor, Systemic Mastocytosis

-Ayvakit (avapritinib) is a kinase inhibitor for the treatment of PDGFRα exon 18 mutant gastrointestinal stromal tumors (GIST), and advanced systemic mastocytosis (AdvSM).
+Ayvakit (avapritinib) is a tyrosine kinase inhibitor for use in the treatment of gastrointestinal stromal tumors, advanced systemic mastocytosis, and indolent systemic mastocytosis.